Goyapa/connected-galaxy-client/README.md

 # connected-galaxy-client
-Client/Embedded part of the "Connected Galaxy" project on RaspberryPi with Docker.
+Client/Mobile part of the "Connected Galaxy" project with ReactNative.
 ## [Go to the Connected-Galaxy root project](https://github.com/Goyapa/connected-galaxy)